 Intramurals and sports clubs provide a great way to explore an interest, make friends, and stay active.
 Explore this page to learn more about offerings within intramurals and sports clubs.

-Love to compete but don’t have the time to commit to varsity athletics?
+Love to compete but don’t have the time to commit to varsity athletics or a sport club?
 Intramurals are for you!
 Johns Hopkins offers intramural leagues and tournaments in a variety of sports.
+Intramurals are also a great way to make friends and get involved outside of academics.
 All participants must have a valid O’Connor Recreation Center membership in order to participate in intramurals.
 Alumni, guests and spouses are not allowed to participate.

 Leagues & Tournaments